Without any doubt the buses Tri-ang produced over more than 30 years are the most collectable

 |

 The Strida bus was introduced in 1971.
-The plastic foil on the windows had make place for decals with passengers.
-Unfortunately the quality of these decals was so poor, that most buses lost these decals.
+The plastic foil on the windows had make place for colourful funny decals with passengers.
+Unfortunately the quality of these decals was so poor, that most of these rare buses lost these decals.
 Thanks to Nigel Robertshaw I can show you how this Strida bus looks if complete.

 Nigel thank you for these unique pictures!